 And soon after they fell in love.

 Prior to our meeting, Nicole had never brought her kids to Disneyland.
 Upon learning this fact on our first date, I joked that this was a type of child abuse.
 However, in reality, I understood that it was a challenge to take a set of triplets out of the house, never mind to a crowd-filled theme park.
 Add the fact that two of the girls were on the autism spectrum to the mix and a place designed to stimulate the senses did not seem like the safest bet for a successful outing.

 Ironically their first visit had already been planned and took place shortly after we met.
 Nicole braved the park with an army of support.
 The fact that I was not there can be verified by the holiday card picture that commemorated the event.
-Children wearing leashes would have never occured on my watch.
+Children wearing leashes would have never occurred on my watch.